 Have you ever downed half a bag of popcorn at the movies before the previews are even over?
-Or kept reaching for tortilla chips while waiting for your meal at a restaurant, only to find that you’re already stuffed when your food finally arrives?
+Or emptied the dish of tortilla chips while waiting for your meal at a restaurant, only to find that you’re already stuffed when your meal finally arrives?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy